ggabriel96/lasso/README.md

 Conversely, if you have somehow put [`lasso.h`](include/lasso.h) in your source tree, you need to `#include "lasso.h"`.

-lasso gains access to your game loop via the C++ concept below:
+lasso knows how to call into your game via the C++ concept below:

 ```cpp
 template<typename T> concept bool GameLogic =